Explore breathtaking sights, soak in a natural hot spring and watch the Northern Lights dance in the Arctic Sky!

 Pick-up Information for the Northern Lights

-Pick up is at 21:30 pm from your hotel or a nearby meeting point in Reykjavík.
+For the Northern Lights adventure, pick up is at either 20:30 (8:30 p.m.) or 21:30 (9:30 p.m.), depending on the season.
+You’ll find the actual pickup time on your final voucher.
 Picking everyone up can take up to 30 minutes, your patience is much appreciated.

 Available pick-up points: Arctic Adventures’s pick-up list.